 - The auto retailer company AutoZone had $155 million in its negative working capital.
 It primarily moved to an efficient inventory turnover, where it stopped having a bulk of inventory and sold goods as early as possible and freeing its own capital needs.

-- Though negative working may not be good always, too high positive working capital is also not ideal.
-Because if a company has too high positive working capital it means it has a lot of current assets and very few current liabilities.
+- Though negative working may not always be good, too high positive working capital is also not ideal.
+Because if a company has too high positive working capital, it means it has a lot of current assets and very few current liabilities.
 So the company is not using its cash and cash equivalents to its optimum use and is just sitting on cash.

 Negative Working Capital Examples

-The industries which are primarily expected to have negative working capital and doesn’t pose a serious risk are
+The industries which are primarily expected to have negative working capital and don’t pose a serious risk are

 - Grocery Stores

 Any industry which makes money through cash at the moment it sells a product/service will have money at its hand.
 So it can pay back its supplier through a credit period and create a chain.
-The companies which have a higher credit period for its receivables may not able to justify the negative working capital is good for them.
+The companies which have a higher credit period for their receivables may not be able to justify the negative working capital that is good for them.

 It can pose a serious issue if the company has the same structure for many years.
-Because ideally, not every year a company will get to use supplier’s money.
-So this can hamper the day-to-day activities of the company and bring the operations to halt.
+Because ideally, not every year, a company will get to use supplier’s money.
+So this can hamper the day-to-day activities of the company and bring the operations to a halt.